 How to improve working capital

 Working capital is the excess of a firm’s current assets over its current liabilities.
 It represents a major cash flow concern for many companies, which are continually in need of additional working capital financing.
-How can the working capital situation be improved?
-Consider the following possibilities.
+This is a particular concern for organizations that are growing rapidly, since growth requires a larger working capital investment.

 Working capital improvement starts at the point when a prospective customer applies for credit.
 You should investigate all credit requests of any size in detail, so that only creditworthy customers are granted credit.
 This can involve a review of an applicant’s credit report, calling its trade references, and examining its financial statements.